eyalankri/finonex/README.md

 In the `Client` directory, run:
 `dotnet run`

-Once the client finishes, it will generate the `event_log.jsonl` file at the root of the project folder.
+Once the client sends events to the server, the server appends them to a file named event_log.jsonl, which is created and stored on the server side.

 ### ▶️ Run the DataProcessor